sekarbharathi/PWPQuizAPI/meetings.md

 ## Meeting 1.
 * **DATE:** 28.01.2025
-* **Course Staff:** Iván Sánchez Milara
+* **ASSISTANTS:** Iván Sánchez Milara
-* **ASSISTANTS:** An Vu, Bharathi Sekar, Chamudi Vidanagama

 ### Minutes

-* **API Overview**

-More details needs to be added in API introduction.
+* **API Overview:** More details needs to be added in API introduction.
 Clarify the relationship between questions and quizzes.
 Explain the role of categories in the system.
 Distinguish clearly between authentication and authorization, especially when discussing user permissions and types.

-* **Main Concepts**

-Key concepts like quizzes, questions, categories, and users were mentioned, but definitions are unclear.
+* **Main Concepts:** Key concepts like quizzes, questions, categories, and users were mentioned, but definitions are unclear.
 Answers were not included which they should be added.
 In diagram, The term "belongs to" needs clarification and include missing components such as answers and difficulty level in the diagram.

-* **API Uses**

-API is described as being used by two clients, but this should be expanded.
+* **API Uses:** API is described as being used by two clients, but this should be expanded.
 No services (e.g., backend systems, integrations) were described.
 Clarify what clients are using the API and how.

-* **Related Work**

-Very limited description.
+* **Related Work:** Very limited description.
 No links provided to support claims (e.g., whether Quizlet is RESTful/CRUD-based).
 Test the Trivia API endpoints and include concrete results.
 No client application examples were provided, should include some real-world use cases or app examples.

 ### Action points